 Bobby: I adopted two boys, and they grew up great.
 They grew up heroes.

 - Friends was described by one critic as a show about a bunch of young adults finding a replacement family for their own, dysfunctional ones.
-Lampshaded by a Guy of the Week of Phoebe's whose minor flaw was his incessant psychoanalysis of the group.
-There are times where actions usually performed by a family member are taken over by the gang: Chandler walks Phoebe down the aisle, Joey officiates at her and Monica and Chandler's wedding, they all attend Rachel and Phoebe giving birth, everyone comes to Ross and Monica's grandmother's funeral and they spend Thanksgiving together.
+Lampshaded by a Guy of the Week of Phoebe's, whose minor flaw was his incessant psychoanalysis of the group.
+There are times where actions usually performed by a family member are taken over by the gang: Chandler walks Phoebe down the aisle, Joey officiates at her and Monica and Chandler's wedding, they all attend Rachel and Phoebe giving birth, everyone comes to Ross and Monica's grandmother's funeral, and they spend Thanksgiving together.

 Courteney Cox: "They're like my family."

 - This even upgrades to legal family when Monica and Chandler get married, making Ross and Chandler Best Friends In Law, and Monica and Chandler later become aunt and uncle to Ross and Rachel's daughter.
+Chandler and Monica even have a room for Joey in their home.

 - The cast of Friends could be considered as a Real Life version, too.